jcolag/entropy-arbitrage/2026-02-19-ng-summary.md

 ## Conclusions

 First, in many ways, like the original series looks a lot like the 1960s, **The Next Generation** shows a world that looks eerily like at least some versions of the 1980s into the 1990s.
 They never *say so*, because nobody sits down and describes their culture as resembling another, except in times of crisis.
-But Picard consistently pitches an adaptation of [American exceptionalism](https://en.wikipedia.org/wiki/American_exceptionalism), and you can even see echoes throughout the series of what became Ronald Reagan's farewell address and its political context.
+But Picard consistently pitches an adaptation of {% wiki American_exceptionalism|American exceptionalism|en %}, and you can even see echoes throughout the series of what became Ronald Reagan's farewell address and its political context.

 > I've spoken of the shining city all my political life, but I don't know if I ever quite communicated what I saw when I said it.
 But in my mind it was a tall, proud city built on rocks stronger than oceans, wind-swept, God-blessed, and teeming with people of all kinds living in harmony and peace; a city with free ports that hummed with commerce and creativity.
 And if there had to be city walls, the walls had doors and the doors were open to anyone with the will and the heart to get here.
 That's how I saw it, and see it still.